 Now there's a big - a big thing back there that - that pulsates.
 What do you think that is?
 The aorta.
 Correct, correct.
 So the aorta sits directly behind, and you see those bubbles?
 That's what I was looking for before.
-Those are really the key to this dissection as you have these nice bubbles where the - the - the pressure in the abdomen, which is 15 mm, is - is basically dissecting up into the mediastinum, and it gives you a great dissection.
-And I don’t have to do anything except brush them away.
+Those are really the key to this dissection as you have these nice bubbles where the - the - the pressure in the abdomen, which is 15 millimeter, is - is basically dissecting up into the mediastinum, and it gives you a great dissection.
+And I don’t have to do anything except just brush them away.

 Again more bubbles, you know.
-It's generally safe area.
+It's a generally safe area.
 Follow the bubbles.
 Yeah, you can come in over here.
 So that fat that was between you and me, that fat was - so here we are, see?
 We’re through.
 Okay, so now you're going to get the funny looker - take this out - I’m going to get the funny looker, and I'll show you how to use it.
 You just want to get - you basically only - all you want to do is free up enough that there's - that the esophagus is no longer being pulled up into - above the diaphragm.
 You want to get the esophagus about 3 to 4 centimeters below the diaphragm.

 Okay, so this device we call a funny looker.
 You’re going to stick it in, and you're going to - hold on - don’t want to hit something.
 Okay, you're going to squeeze it, and then that bends it, and then we’re going to flip this so that it stays bent.
 Okay, so now it’s going to stay bent, and you'll put it right into this space - just make sure you're not catching on anything - yep, right into that space, and you’ll just hold the esophagus up like that for us, and then I can finish the dissection.

 Alright, here we go.
 So, we have both vagi.
-Now the only we don't have is this isn't completely dissected out over here so - just keep the camera on it.
+Now the only we don't have is this isn't completely dissected out over here so - oops, just keep the camera on it.
 The side here - it needs a little bit more dissection.
 This is just all adhesions.
 I'm going to go posterior now, so lift up.
 There you go.

-So we have the patient in Reverse Trendelenburg still, and that helps us because it puts all this stuff on tension, you know, so you don't need someone else to hold it, you can just do it, you know.
+So we have the patient in Reverse Trendelenburg still, and that helps us because it puts all this stuff on tension - you know, so you don't need someone else to hold it.
+You can just do it, you know?
 What I'm trying to do separate this, which is omentum, over here from this, which is the mesentery of the roux limb.
 There's a plane in here somewhere.

 So ideally, we’ll come across sort of like this with the stapler, and we’ll leave all of this.
 You always want to leave enough in a ulcer patient to reverse them - especially a smoker like her, because you don't know that she's going to stop smoking forever, and if she starts smoking again and gets more ulcers, I'll recommend a reversal.
 So I try to leave enough stomach so that I can reverse her if I need to in the future.